whitjord/subnotes/README.md

 ## To Be Determined

 * JSON or YAML.
-Leaning toward JSON even though YAML is easier to read.
-You can always convert JSON to YAML.
+YAML is easier to read, but if we use it I'd want to make sure we don't use any features that would prevent converting it to JSON (YAML is a superset of JSON).
+We could just go with JSON and someone could always output it as YAML if they realy wanted to.
 * Markdown or HTML.
 Leaning towards Markdown.
 * Should there be a max depth of *sub-notecards* in a *notebook*.
 If trying to match HTML/Markdown header levels the deepest level should be 6, including the *notebook* (root level *notecard*).
 For example, in the following *notebook*'s path, the *notecard* "Langauges" would be at level 6.
 > "Geography" > "Continents" > "Asia" > "Countries" > "China" > "Languages"